dmhenaopa/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 ## :pencil2: Python - Hello World!
 This folder contains some useful scripts with basic Python and Python-related shell commands to run python scripts or code.
-Also, programs to print string, integer, float, and to obtain substrings or to concatenate strings.
-Finally,
+Also, programs to print strings, integers, float numbers, and how to obtain substrings or to concatenate strings.
+Finally, we also have C script that allow to detect if there is a cycle in a linked list.

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.

 ### Usage:
 Verify that the files have execution permissions before being used! **If not, use the following command:**